Frank Zappa's musical language

 - 3:48-3:57 Spoken end ("Opul, you hot little bitch").

-For the 1988 tour this song also returned as "Lonesome cowboy Nando".
-On "YCDTOSA vol. VI" you can find a track that is combining a live recording from 1971 with a live recording from 1988.
-Half of the 1988 version knows new lyrics and music.
-See the Make a jazz noise here section of this study for two examples from the 1988 rendition.
+For the 1988 tour this song returned as "Lonesome cowboy Burt (Swaggert version)" and also as "Lonesome cowboy Nando".
+On "YCDTOSA vol. VI" you can find the latter version, that is combining a live recording from 1971 with a live recording from 1988.
+Half of the 1988 versions know new music and adapted lyrics.
+See the The best band you never heard in your life and Make a jazz noise here sections of this study for three examples from this 1988 rendition.

 Disc I track 10: Touring can make you crazy - Suites mvt.
 6: Touring can make you crazy